qf3l3k/obsidian-data-fetcher/README.md

 ### Manual Installation

-1. Download the latest release from the [releases page](https://github.com/qf3l3k/obsidian-api-fetcher/releases)
+1. Clone the latest release from the [plugin repository page](https://github.com/qf3l3k/obsidian-api-fetcher)
-2. Extract the zip file into your Obsidian vault's `.obsidian/plugins` folder
+2. Copy or move cloned folder into your Obsidian vault's `.obsidian/plugins` folder
 3. Enable the plugin in Obsidian settings

 ## Usage